in the Greater Brockton, MA area and via Telemedicine

 There isn’t a specific test that diagnoses alcohol use disorder.
 Dr. Becker reviews your medical records and asks about your relationship with alcohol, including how often you drink, the symptoms you’re experiencing, and if it’s contributing to problems at work or in your personal life.

 If Dr. Becker confirms that you have alcohol use disorder, she develops a personalized treatment plan to help you achieve sobriety.

 Dr. Becker treats alcohol use disorder through a combination of behavioral therapy and medication-assisted treatment (MAT).
-MAT uses prescription drugs, like naltrexone, to block specific pleasure centers in your brain.
+MAT uses prescription drugs, like naltrexone and Vivitrol, to block specific pleasure centers in your brain.
 This causes you to think less about alcohol, making it easier to wean off it.

 Behavioral therapies, like counseling and support groups, teach you healthy ways to change your behavior.
 They also provide a community of peers who understand what you’re going through.

 Call Apex Medical Wellness today if you’re concerned about having an alcohol use disorder, or make your appointment online.